cylc/cylc-doc/src/tutorial/runtime/introduction.rst

    the workflow is defined in terms of :term:`tasks <task>` and :term:`dependencies <dependency>`.

-   In order to make the workflow runnable we must associate tasks with scripts or binaries to be executed when the task runs.
-This means working with the ``[runtime]`` section which determines what runs, as well as where and how it runs.
+   In order to make the workflow do real work we must associate tasks with scripts or binaries to be executed when the task runs.
+The ``[runtime]`` section which sets:

+   - What scripts or binaries run.
+   - What compute platform is used by task-jobs.

 .. ifslides::